ppanko/intro-to-hpc/testJob-array/README.md

 Next, we need to divide our [condition list](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) into chunks which will be assigned to each [task](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).
 The approach I will detail makes the chunks as a function of the number of processors operationalized by the `nCores` variable.

-We can create a sequence by dividing the number of [conditions](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) we have in the [condition list](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) by `nCores`, like so:
+We can create a sequence by dividing the number of [conditions](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) we have in the [condition list](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) by `nCores`.

+#### Example:
 ```R
 conditionSeq  <- seq(
     from = 1,